 - Replication presumably starts when enough nucleoprotein is present to encapsidate neo-synthetized antigenomes and genomes.

 - The ribonucleocapsid can penetrate in neighboring cells through plasmodesmata transport

-- The ribonucleocapsid binds to the matrix protein and budding of particles occurs at the cell membrane, releasing new virions.
+- The ribonucleocapsid binds to the matrix protein and the budding of particles occurs at a cell membrane, releasing new virions.